A number of out-of-control wildfires are burning in northern Alberta.

 Be sure to read through the topics below for information on re-entry, including clean-up, turning your utilities back on and how to deal with door-to-door salespeople offering services and insurance.

-Re-entry packages can be downloaded from the Town of High Level website.
+Re-entry packages can be downloaded from:

 - Some services may be limited at first, but health care, police and other essential services are already in place

 - Please respect any restricted areas and any directions given to you by first responders or utilities workers

 - Fire ban and off-highway vehicle restrictions remain in effect for the High Level area.